-- 3.29.
+3.2629.
 It is required that any person or organization intending to operate a facility or conduct an activity should submit to the regulatory body, as appropriate, a notification or an application for authorization, unless exemption applies, (GSR Part 3, Requirement 7 [3]).
+Within regulations, the regulatory body should provide criteria or lists of activities clarifying those needing notification or authorization.

+&lt;sup>5 For existing exposure situations, the use of the concept of end-state based on a risk-informed approach, considering site specific conditions, is more appropriate, particularly when considering costs, socio-economic factors, and stakeholder input as key factors in developing end-state safety criteria and implementation aspects.

-Within regulations, the regulatory body should provide criteria or lists of activities clarifying those needing notification or authorization. - 3.30.
-The regulations should specify the requirements for authorization of facilities and activities and for ensuring the protection of people workers, the public and the environment.
-They should establish at least those requirements considered by the regulatory body to be necessary for achieving and maintaining safety, and should cover all the major aspects to be dealt with at all stages of the authorization process. - 3.31.
-It is required that the applicant submits or to makes available to the regulatory body, in accordance with agreed timelines, all necessary safety related information, as specified in advance or as requested in the authorization process, (GSR Part 1, par.
-4.34 [2]).
+3.2730.
+The regulations and guides should specify the requirements for authorization of facilities and activities and for ensuring the protection of people and the environment.
+They should establish at least those requirements the responsibilities of an authorized party to comply with the requirements considered by the regulatory body to be necessary for achieving and maintaining safety.
+The regulations and guides , and should cover all the major aspects to be dealt with at all stages of the authorization process.

+3.2831.
+It is required that the applicant submits or to makes available to the regulatory body, in accordance with agreed timelines, all necessary safety related information, as specified in advance or as requested in the authorization process, (GSR Part 1 (Rev.1), para 4.34 [2]).
 The regulatory body should issue detailed guidance for applicants on how to notify or how to apply for authorization.